12 NCAC 09A .0103 DEFINITIONS

 (8) "Criminal Justice System" means the whole of the State and local criminal justice agencies described in Item (2) of this Rule.

-(9) "Department Head" means the chief administrator of any criminal justice agency, and specifically includes any chief of police or agency director.
-"Department Head" also includes a designee appointed in writing by the Department Head.
+(9) "Agency Head" means the chief administrator of any criminal justice agency, and specifically includes any chief of police or agency director.
+"Agency Head" also includes a designee appointed in writing by the Agency Head.

 (10) "Director" means the Director of the Criminal Justice Standards Division of the North Carolina Department of Justice.

-(11) "Educational Points" means points earned toward the Professional Certificate Programs for studies completed, with passing scores achieved, for semester hour or quarter hour credit at a regionally-accredited institution of higher learning.
+(11) "Educational Points" means points earned toward the Professional Certificate Programs for studies completed, with passing scores achieved, for semester hour or quarter hour credit hours awarded from colleges or universities accredited by the Department of Education of the state in which the institution is located, from an accredited body recognized by either the U.S. Department of Education or the Council for Higher Education Accreditation, or from the state university of the state in which the institution is located.
 Each semester hour of college credit equals one educational point and each quarter hour of college credit equals two-thirds of an educational point.

 (12) "Enrolled" means that an individual is currently actively participating in an on-going presentation of a Commission-certified basic training course that has not concluded on the day probationary certification expires.
 The term "currently actively participating" as used in this definition means: